borisdj/EFCore.BulkExtensions/README.md

 context.BulkDelete(entitiesList);
 ```

-Additionally it has `InsertOrUpdate` method when there is need for both operation but in one connection to database.
+Additionally it has `InsertOrUpdate` method when there is need for both operation but in one connection to database.<br>
-However this only works with tables that do not have Identity column, because of *IDENTITY_INSERT* settings.
+However this only works with tables that do not have Identity column, because of *IDENTITY_INSERT* settings.<br>
-Identity column are usually int type with *AutoIncrement*.
+Identity column are usually int type with *AutoIncrement*.<br>
 Usecase when this works is with *PK* that do not have Db Identity but Id value is created in application like *Guid* usually.

 Following are performances(in seconds):